You can use the data from your commits to Azure DevOps, formerly known as Visual Studio Team Services (VSTS), to help you find and fix bugs faster.

 - Ensure you are logged into the account connected to your Azure DevOps organization.

-- Double check that your account is a Microsoft Account (MSA).
-At this time, we do not support Azure Active Directory (AAD) accounts.
+- Double-check that your account is a Microsoft Account (MSA).